exceptionless/Website/content/news/2014/2014-01-15-project-portal-tour.md

 **Before we do that, though,** I'd like to point out another major feature of the error stack page..

-Above and to the right of the graph are two buttons: &#8220;Mark Fixed&#8221; and &#8220;Options&#8221;.
-Mark fixed is exactly what it sounds like, and if you click on the &#8220;Options&#8221; button it drops down with the following choices:
+Above and to the right of the graph are two buttons: "Mark Fixed" and "Options".
+Mark fixed is exactly what it sounds like, and if you click on the "Options" button it drops down with the following choices:

 * Hide from reports
 * Promote to external